-Software user conferences can often seem hard to justify.
-Between the registration fee, travel costs, and time not working, it can be tough to commit that time each year away from the office or jobsite.
+In the construction industry, software user conferences can often seem hard to justify.
+Between the registration fee, travel costs, and time not working projects or estimates, it can be tough to commit that time each year away from the office or jobsite.
 It’s important to remember how much the benefits of attending a user conference can outweigh the challenges.
 Here are a few reminders when you’re considering whether or not to attend your next conference:

 - Educational Opportunities: Even if you do frequent internal training, watch videos online, or regularly talk with support, those are no match to live, one-on-one time with an expert who can answer your questions in person.
-Not only can you learn from the trainer, you can also learn from those around you, no matter how experienced you may be.
+Not only can you learn from the trainer, you can also learn from those around you, no matter how experienced you may be with your bidding software.

 - Networking: User conferences are a unique opportunity to network with your peers (yes, sometimes your competitors), and instead of fearing someone getting insider secrets, see it as a way to collaborate, spur inspiration, and form new connections.
 Establishing relationships with the supplier team is also a great way to be more connected and feel comfortable the next time you need to ask for help or reach out with a question.